Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

 What happened in season 4 of the Grand Tour?

-Season four of the Grand Tour made some fundamental changes to the format.
-The show shifted from traditional live gear in the top gear style to something more focused on adventure and exploration.
+In the fourth season of the Grand Tour, some important changes were made to the format.
+The show shifted from traditional live, top gear-style audiences to something more focused on adventure and exploration.

 That means they scrapped the popular “tent studio”.
 Clarkson told the audience at the end of season three, “Even though the tent is gone, the Grand Tour continues.”